 Import & Export:

-Under Import & Export you can import an existing URL into the editor.
+Under Import & Export you can import an existing URL into the Optimizer.
 Furthermore, you can export your optimized page in different formats.
 Have a look at our other articles to learn more about importing pages and exporting your content.

 In the Tools tab you can access several of Textmetrics’ other functionalities.
 Here, you can: